SymTrioS/Prime-M35P/uSD/ReadMe.md

 ## Preparing a uSD card:

+*The files in the current directory are compiled for the 800x480x60Hz video mode.*
+*Ready-made files for other video modes are located in the appropriate directories.*

 Prime-M35P/uSD$ gparted
 *Create two partitions: part1=~32M,fat16; part2=ext4*
 *Remember the letter designation of the Flash device, below it is designated as x: sdx1,sdx2*